Saint Pablo: Production

 Co-producer Mike Dean used several different synths when producing the song.
 The main synth used during West's verse was created using a Roland Juno-106.
 Moog synthesizers were used for an additional layer of melody, as well as the synth solo that occurs at 3:53.

 Release

 "Saint Pablo" first premiered at Yo Gotti's The Art of Hustle release party.
 On March 31, 2016, the track was leaked online and appeared on Apple Music for several hours.
 On June 15, 2016, West temporarily removed The Life of Pablo from Tidal because he wanted to put the song into the album.
 The track has been made widely available on Tidal, Apple Music, Google Play Music and Spotify since this removal.

 Critical reception

-"Saint Pablo" met with positive reviews.
+"Saint Pablo" was met with critical acclaim.
 NME author Richard Owain Roberts praised the track, describing it as West being "in classically confident mode, despite the fact he opens up the epic track by admitting that he's in debt."